Table of contents

 The dirty bulk, on the other hand, aims to put on as much mass as possible in a short period of time.
 As a rule, the bulking phase is followed by a cutting phase in which excess fat is trimmed.

 If you want to calculate your calorie requirements, it depends on which strategy you are pursuing.
-In the case of lean bulking, where mass is built up slowly, a surplus of 5 to 10 % is sufficient.[7]
-Dirty bulking means eating as much as you can.
+For lean bulking, where mass is built up slowly, a surplus of 5 to 10 % is sufficient.7 A dirty bulk means eat as much as you can.

-Gender - a woman's basal metabolic rate is lower than a man's
+Gender - the basal metabolic rate of women is lower than that of men

 Men have a higher calorie requirement than women.
-A man's basal metabolic rate is higher because women have a higher body fat percentage and men consequently have more lean muscle mass.[8]
+A man's basal metabolic rate is higher because women have a higher body fat percentage and men consequently have more lean muscle mass.8

-However, a study has shown that if the basal metabolic rate of men and women is set in relation to their lean body mass, the difference is relativized.[9]
+However, a study has shown that if the basal metabolic rate of men and women is set in relation to lean body mass, the difference is relativized.9

 Size - more mass means a higher calorie requirement